bovender/configure-server/README.md

 RESPONSIBILITY OR LIABILITY FOR ANY LOSS OF DATA, COMPROMISE OF PRIVACY, OR ANY OTHER MISHAP THAT MAY RESULT FROM USING THIS SCRIPT.__

-I mainly use the script to configure a server running in a VirtualBox VM.
-See below for how to quickly set up a Ubuntu Server virtual machine.

 Supported operating systems
 ---------------------------

-The script is being developed on Ubuntu 14.04 'Trusty Tahr' Server Edition.
+The script has been successfully used to set up a Ubuntu 14.04 LTS 'Trusty Tahr' Server Edition.
 It should run on a current Debian server as well.

-During installation of the operating system, you should request a LAMP setup and of course an SSH daemon.
+During initial installation of the operating system, you should request a LAMP setup and of course an SSH daemon.

 SSL/TLS certificates
 --------------------

 Commercial SSL/TLS certificates are expensive.
-Because my server is accessed from just a few computers that me and my family control, I have chosen to act as my own Certificate Authority and not use self-signed certificates.
+Because my server is accessed from just a few computers that I and my family control, I have chosen to act as my own _Certificate Authority_ and not use self-signed certificates.
 Thus, I just have to install my own root certificate on my own computer and on the computers of my family members in order to benefit from hassle-free secured connections.

-For those cases where the server is accessed from computers that do not have the homegrown root certificate installed, the script conveniently summarizes the certificate fingerprints, which can easily be verified as needed (keeping a hardcopy of the fingerprints in the wallet).
+For those cases where the server is accessed from computers that do not have the homegrown root certificate installed, the script conveniently summarizes the certificate fingerprints, which can easily be verified as needed before overriding security warnings (of course, this requires you to keep a hardcopy of the fingerprints handy).

 Usage